PyPartMC

 By convention, if gas_state_is_allocated() return \c .false., then the gas_state is treated as zero for all operations on it.
 This will be the case for new \c gas_state_t structures.

-instantiates and initializes based on GasData
+Instantiate and initialize based on GasData.

 PartMC interface to a photolysis module